Nstigio/CLIaverage/README.md

 # CLIaverage
-calculate the averag of numbers enterd as imput arguments
+calculate the averag of numbers entered as input arguments